DanteAlonsoHT/ror-social-scaffold/README.md

 > This repo includes intial code for social media app with basic styling.
 Its purpose is to be a starting point for Microverse students.

+In this repository, you can find a social media web app created using Ruby on Rails, you can create your own account using devise gem in the back-end, once you got an account, you can send friendship requests to anybody who you want to add to see him in your timeline.

 ## Built With

 - Ruby v2.7.0